-Carrot spiced dhal with homemade mango chutney
+Carrot spiced dhal with mango chutney

 - 2 tbsp light olive oil or coconut oil